 Article 6 of the Convention provides that each Contracting Party shall take appropriate measures to ensure that the Convention is effectively applied.
-To that effect, the Joint Committee established by the Agreement between the European Economic Community, of the one part, and the Swiss Confederation, of the other part, should adopt a Decision introducing the rules of the Convention under Protocol 3 concerning the definition of the concept of 'originating products' and methods of administrative cooperation.
+To that effect, the Joint Committee established by the Agreement between the European Community, of the one part, and the Government of Denmark and the Home Government of the Faroe Islands, of the other part, should adopt a Decision introducing the rules of the Convention under Protocol 3 concerning the definition of the concept of 'originating products' and methods of administrative cooperation.
 This is done by introducing in the amended Protocol a reference to the Convention that will render it applicable.